t-tandon/life-root/data/genomes/README.md

 # Predicted Proteins

-This folder contains renamed Prodigal-predicted protein-coding genes from representative bacterial and archaeal genomes.
+This folder contains examples of renamed Prodigal-predicted protein-coding gene files due to size restrictions.

 ### Tools Used